CemTitor/weather_bloc/README.md

 # weather_bloc

 Weather app that how to manage multiple cubits to implement dynamic theming, pull-to-refresh, and much more.
-Our weather app will pull live weather data from the public OpenMeteo API and demonstrate how to separate our application into layers (data, repository, business logic, and presentation).
+Our weather app will pull live weather data from the public OpenMeteo API and demonstrate how to separate our application into layers (data, repository, feature(business logic, and presentation) ).

 ## Project Requirements